selfcommunity/api-docs/source/includes/endpoints/_user.md

 This operation requires the community to be set to friendship mode
 </aside>

-## Get User's Connection Request sent
+## Get User's Connection Requests sent

 <a id="opIdconnectionRequestsSentUser"></a>